 On June 29, 2016 South Bronx Community Charter High School’s Board of Trustees and school leadership team hosted an event for partners and school supporters to celebrate SBC’s upcoming opening.
 The event provided an opportunity for fellow public education stakeholders to network and to learn more about the ways that SBC intends to innovate teaching and learning and provide its students with the skills and experiences needed for happiness, continuous learning, leadership and success.

-Parents of current 8th graders can apply for admission to South Bronx Community Charter High School.
-To complete an application please click the button to the right.
-Completing this application guarantees your child a place in our admissions lottery, which will take place in April of 2016.
-All applications are due on April 1, 2016.
-Any applications received after the April 1st deadline will be added to the 2016-17 wait list.
+Parents of current 8th and 9th graders can apply for admission to South Bronx Community Charter High School.
+To complete an application please click the button above.
+Completing this application guarantees your child a place in our admissions lottery, which will take place in April of 2017.
+All applications are due on April 1, 2017.
+Any applications received after the April 1st deadline will be added to the 2017-18 wait list.

 Any eligible application that is submitted is automatically part of South Bronx Community’s admissions lottery – no additional action is needed beyond submission of a complete application.
 The South Bronx Community Charter High School admissions lottery will take place on April 8.
 Prospective SBC families and students do not have to attend the admissions lottery since results will not be immediately available, but they are free to attend if they wish.

 The lottery is completely random with select preferences built in.
 Lottery preferences are provided for: